astronomer/docs/archived_software_docs/version-0.29/cli-reference.md

 ### Usage

 Run `astro deployment airflow upgrade --deployment-id=<your-deployment-id>` to initialize the upgrade process.
-To finalize the upgrade process, complete all of the steps as described in [Upgrade Airflow on Astronomer](manage-airflow-versions.md).
+To finalize the upgrade process, complete all of the steps as described in [Upgrade Apache Airflow® on Astronomer](manage-airflow-versions.md).

 If you do not specify `--desired-runtime-version`, this command creates a list of available Runtime versions that you can select.
 The Astro CLI lists only the available Runtime versions that are later than the version currently specified in your `Dockerfile`.